functional-art/functional-art.github.com/2016/cfp.md

 developments, for example to consider potential benefits of greater consistency, tersity, and closer mapping to a problem domain.

 FARM encourages submissions from across art, craft and design, including textiles, visual art, music, 3D sculpture, animation, GUIs, video games, 3D printing and architectural models, choreography, poetry, and even VLSI layouts, GPU configurations, or mechanical engineering designs.
+Theoretical foundations, language design, implementation issues, and applications in industry or the arts are all within the scope of the workshop.
 The language used need not be purely functional ("mostly functional" is fine), and may be manifested as a domain specific language or tool.
-Theoretical foundations, language design, implementation issues, and applications in industry or the arts are all within the scope of the workshop.
-Moreover, submissions focussing on questions or issues about the use of functional programming are within the scope
+Moreover, submissions focussing on questions or issues about the use of functional programming are within the scope.

 ## Submissions